Arabic typography: Slant (italic)

 Some Arabic styles such as Diwani use a right-to-left downward-sloping slant.

 Use of right angles

-Some fonts use more right angles, for example Noto Kufi Arabic.
+Some typefaces use more right angles, for example Noto Kufi Arabic.
 Others, like Tahoma and Arial, have a more rounded style (see graph below).
 A font with tendency towards right angles is also called 'angled', and rounded fonts are also called 'cursive'.